Serrapeptase enzyme supplement side effects, benefits

 J Int Med Res.
 1990.

 The efficacy and tolerability of serrapeptase were evaluated in a multicentre, double-blind, placebo-controlled study of 193 subjects suffering from acute or chronic ear, nose or throat disorders.
 Treatment lasted 7-8 days, with the drug or placebo being administered at a rate of two tablets three times a day.
 After 3-4 days’ treatment, significant symptom regression was observed in treated patients.
 There was also a significant reduction in symptoms after 7-8 days for patients in both treatment groups but the response was more marked in those patients receiving the active drug.
 Statistical comparison between the two groups confirmed the greater efficacy and rapid action of the serrapeptase against all the symptoms examined at both stages.
 Tolerance was found to be very good and similar for both groups.
 It is concluded that serrapeptase has anti-inflammatory, anti-edemic and fibrinolytic activity and acts rapidly on localized inflammation.
 Serratiopeptidase is anti-inflammatory.

 What is the ideal serrapeptase dosage to take for chronic sinusitis.
-I've had that all my life.
-I need relief and
+I’ve had that all my life.
+I need relief and not drugs.

 Science does not have this answer yet.

-disease and mucus
+Lung disease and mucus